Sweden and migration

 Many Swedes who emigrated to the US ended up in Minnesota.
 Here, Swedes in Rush City around 1880.
 Photo: Wikimedia Commons/CC0

-Total population of Sweden today:
+Total population of Sweden today (automatically updated):

-10,551,707 people
+10,587,710 people

 Immigration after World War II

 Ever since World War II Sweden has been a country of immigration.
+Many people have come for work.

 Migrants from Germany and other Nordic and Baltic countries made up the bulk of post-war immigrants.
 While many Germans and Scandinavians returned home after the war, many immigrants from the Baltics remained.